Finding A Post-Divorce Community – Divorced Over 40

 finding-post-divorce-community

-Ever wish you had a group of people who really understood what it’s like to be living life post-divorce?
+Ever wish you had a group of people who really understood what it’s like to be starting over after divorce at 40?
 To have a community to share the obstacles you’re facing and help you conquer life after divorce?

 Divorced Over 40, approaching its 2nd anniversary, started as a passion project and has grown into a community of like-minded individuals supporting each other through their post-divorce journeys.
 Amy Greene and Travis Rolo from Divorced Over 40 join Jessica and T.H. on the Divorced etc… podcast to explain what they do, how their group supports people after divorce, and why they love their group.